TuRz4m/Ark-docker/README.md

 This image uses [Ark Server Tools](https://github.com/FezVrasta/ark-server-tools) to manage an ark server.

 This version use the 1.4-dev branch on Ark server Tools allowing mods handling.
+Instead of turzam/ark, use : turzam/ark:dev-1.4

 ## Features
  - Easy install (no steamcmd / lib32... to install)